-OVERVIEW: You might think this funder is health-exclusive, but it actually awards grants for education, research, arts, social services, and the environment.
-All grantmaking is focused on San Angelo and the Concho Valley.
+OVERVIEW: The San Angelo Health Foundation awards grants for health, education, research, arts, social services, and the environment in San Angelo, Texas and the Concho Valley.

 Common areas of support include the operation of programs to provide charitable assistance and training and educational support for the promotion of general physical and mental health.
 Both underserved communities and the general population are targets for these programs.
 Grantmaking exclusions are political groups, religious efforts, individuals, debts, repeat funding for the same program, and fundraisers.
 Past representative grantees include the Children’s Emergency Shelter, West Texas Boys Ranch, Rust Street Ministries, the San Angelo Fire Department’s first responders, Menard County Hospital District, Howard College, Angelo State University, the Performing Arts Council, and the Art Museum.